taublast/DrawnUi.Maui.Demo/README.md

 The basic approach here is to cache small elements at some level.
 For example you would cache small children like cells inside a SkiaScroll as `Image`.
 At the same time avoid using bitmaps where just `Operations` type is enough, for example for __SkiaSvg__ results.
+You cannot include controls cached with type GPU inside controls cached with some different type, think of it like you can't include graphics memory inside cpu memory, will get a crash otherwise.

 When you start using any kind of animations you should start using caching to max your FPS.
 You can check the __DemoApp__ for such examples.